Hungry, (genre: real world) now available online on The Saturday Evening Post (May 2018).

 Angie was excited when her mom decided to take in foster children, but Kendra was weird and awkward, and nothing like she expected.
 But a surprise placement makes her see Kendra in a new way and question the assumptions she has about others.

-First Date, (genre: horror) now available online at Digital Fiction Pub (May 2016) and for purchase through Amazon (July 2016).
+First Date, (genre: horror) now available through Digital Fiction Pub (May 2016) and for purchase through Amazon (July 2016).

 First Date, (genre: horror) available in print in Blood & Roses, edited by Jo-Anne Russell or Katie Neipris (depending on which version you get.)
 (November 2013) (Available on Amazon.)